csm-18/c/README.md

 # c

-c compiler and build tool in python for linux.
+c compiler and build tool in rust for linux.

+## License

+MIT